 Pollution and population growth, often associated with adverse economic circumstances, are closely connected with environmental health.
-In his classic article, Professor Warren Winkelstein wrote that "the three P's-pollution, population, and povertyare principal determinants of health worldwide. . . .
-"2(p932) The three P's are interrelated: Population growth is associated with poverty, and both poverty and population growth are associated with pollution.
+In his classic article, the late Professor Warren Winkelstein wrote that "the three P's-pollution, population, and poverty-are principal determinants of health worldwide.2(p932) The three P's are interrelated: Population growth is associated with poverty, and both poverty and population growth are associated with pollution.

 An example of the first "P" is pollution from combustion of fossil fuels (e.g., petroleum and coal), which disperses greenhouse gases along with other pollutants into the atmosphere.
-This process is believed to be a cause of global warming that in turn may have wide-ranging effects.
-One such effect is to advance the range of diseasecarrying insects, bringing them into new geographic areas; for example, mosquito-borne diseases such as the West Nile virus and dengue fever may appear in areas that previously were free from these conditions.
-(Refer to Chapter 5 for more information.)
-The second "P" is population, which is growing exponentially in many parts of the world, especially the less developed areas, and may result in a worldwide population of up to 10 to 12 billion people during the 21st century; the presence of so many people may exceed the carrying capacity (defined later in the chapter) of the earth by a factor of two.
+This process is believed to be a cause of global warming that in turn may have wide-ranging adverse effects.
+One such effect is to advance the range of disease-carrying insects, bringing them into new geographic areas; for example, mosquito-borne diseases such as the West Nile virus and dengue fever may appear in areas that previously were free from these conditions.
+(Refer to the chapter on zoonotic and vector-borne diseases for more information.)
+The second "P" is population, which is growing exponentially in many parts of the world, especially the less-developed areas, and may result in a worldwide population of up to 10 to 12 billion people during the 21st century; the presence of so many people may exceed the carrying capacity (defined later in the chapter) of the earth by a factor of two.
 The third "P," poverty, is linked to population growth; poverty is one of the well-recognized determinants of adverse health outcomes.

 A recent environmentally related adverse health outcome may be attributed, at least in part, to one of the three P's: population growth (which is associated with urban crowding).
 As a result of known and unknown environmental and other factors, threats to the human population periodically arise from infectious disease agents.
-(This topic is discussed in Chapter 5.)
+(This topic is discussed in the chapter on zoonotic and vector-borne diseases.)
 For example, influenza viruses threaten the world's population from time to time.
-Environmental facFIGURE 1-1 A natural ecosystem in the United States.
-Maintaining environmental quality is a pressing task for the 21st century.

-tors that are likely to advance the spread of influenza viruses include intensive animal husbandry practices needed to supply food to the world's growing population.
+Environmental factors that are likely to advance the spread of influenza viruses include intensive animal husbandry practices needed to supply food to the world's growing population.
 These practices create extremely crowded conditions among food animals coupled with their close residential proximity to humans.
+Often such farm animals are treated with antibiotics that contribute to the proliferation of antibiotic resistant strains of bacteria.

 Several years ago, public health officials became concerned about the possible occurrence of a human pandemic of avian influenza, caused by the avian influenza A (H5N1) virus.
 Large outbreaks of avian influenza occurred on poultry farms in Asia.
 Apparently, some transmission of the virus from birds to humans also occurred.
 The disease (called bird flu) produces a severe human illness that has a high fatality rate.
 Health officials were concerned that the virus might mutate, enabling human-to-human transmission; if human-to-human transmission of the virus erupted, a pandemic might result.
-In addition, contributing to the possible epidemic transmission of influenza (and other communicable diseases) is the ability of human beings to travel rapidly from one area of the globe to another.
-Exhibit 1-1 presents a case study of pandemic influenza (H1N1).
-In 2009, swine flu (H1N1 influenza) spread through North America to other parts of the globe.
-The World Health Organization (WHO) declared a pandemic.
+Contributing to the possible epidemic transmission of influenza (and other communicable diseases) is the ability of human beings to travel rapidly from one area of the globe to another.

+An example of a global outbreak of influenza was the pandemic caused by swine flu (H1N1 influenza).
+In 2009, swine flu spread through North America to other parts of the globe.
+The World Health Organization (WHO) declared a pandemic of influenza was underway.